WeskerYuan/flydan/doc/ReadMe.txt

     5. The console will start prompting some information.
         Type accordingly to execute certain operations.
+        Keylist:
+        * 's': set current location as HOME_ORIGIN.
+        * 'o': broadcast HOME_ORIGIN to all the drones in the same network.
+        * 'e': exit command, cancel takeoff.
+        * 'b'/'l'/'r': takeoff/land/return-to-launch command.
+        * 't': send current location as the rendezvous point to all drones.
+        * 'p': update algorithm parameter to the drones.
+        * ENTER: show the keylist.

 III.
 Run the SITL simulation script on a computer. ============================
 i.
 Requirement
     1. A linux laptop. (virtual machine is okay, but must be x86 compatible)